StevenBlack/vocab/million-dollar-words.md

 ### farinaceous
 Made from flour or meal and containing a lot of starch, such as bread, pasta or cereal.
 Vegetarians frequently eat farinaceous meals.
-Pronounced FARRAH- NAY- SHUS.

 ### farrago
 Not a dance—that's a fandango.
 A farrago is a jumbled hodgepodge, a mixture.
 If you haven't cleaned your closet in years, it's likely to be filled with a farrago of old winter coats, dirty socks, deflated balls and lonesome single shoes.
-Pronounced FAH-RAH-GO.

 ### fastuous
 Overbearingly snotty, pretentious, or arrogant.
 Not to be confused with fatuous (see fatuous), although fastuous people can be fatuous.
 Be kind to the fastuous among us, because they certainly suffer from low self-esteem.
-Pronounced FAST- CHOO-US.

 ### fatuous